Published by Carl Hedinger. Last Updated on September 21, 2023.

 There are actually two waterfalls by the name of Bridal Veil Falls.
 The one detailed in this article is a 120-foot waterfall in DuPont State Forest.
-The other one is a roadside waterfall near Highlands, close to Dry Falls and others along the Waterfall Byway.
+Then there is another Bridal Veil Falls in Highlands NC, close to Dry Falls and others along the Waterfall Byway.

 The Bridal Veil Falls of this article has a ledge hanging over a vast granite plate that was featured in the award-winning film Last of the Mohicans.

 The water follows the granite plate down into a pool that flows into the Little River toward DuPont’s other waterfalls.
 You can see this flow from multiple vantage points along the hike.